shadow1349/express-ts-session/README.md

 The session store instance, defaults to a new `MemoryStore` instance.
 Be careful, if you use a MemoryStore all your data will be completely lost if your server restarts.
 This makes MemoryStore not ideal for production use cases.

-**unset** - optional

-Control the result of unsetting req.session (through delete, setting to null, etc.).

-- `destroy`: The session will be destroyed (deleted) when the response ends.
-- `keep`: The session in the store will be kept, but modifications made during the request are ignored and not saved.

-This will default to `keep`.

 ## Cookie Options